 Researchers are still unaware of the exact causes of autoimmune conditions and why the immune system turns on individuals.
 However, the conditions often do tend to run in families.
 This means that certain genes may make some people more likely to develop these conditions.
 Additionally, viruses, certain chemicals, and other elements in the environment may trigger autoimmune conditions if an individual has the genes for it.

-Stem cell therapy is emerging as one of the most promising tools for promoting tissue repair and protecting from damage caused by immune attacks in autoimmune conditions.
-Stem cells mediate immune modulation and suppression of inflammation.
+Cell therapy is emerging as one of the most promising tools for promoting tissue repair and protecting from damage caused by immune attacks in autoimmune conditions.
+Cells mediate immune modulation and suppression of inflammation.

 At Plexus, our expert team provides treatments for Rheumatoid Arthritis, Psoriasis and Lupus.

-Our Stem Cell Therapy has yielded promising results for treatment of Rheumatoid Arthritis in our patients.
-Dr Na’eem Sadiq and his experienced team extract and administer stem cells to find and repair damaged tissue throughout the body.
-The regenerative properties of the stem cells help to repair damaged tissue to reduce pain and increase mobility.
-This effect can be attributed to the anti-inflammatory properties of mesenchymal stem cells.
+Our Cell Therapy has yielded promising results for treatment of Rheumatoid Arthritis in our patients.
+Dr Na’eem Sadiq and his experienced team extract and administer cells to find and repair damaged tissue throughout the body.
+The regenerative properties of the cells help to repair damaged tissue to reduce pain and increase mobility.
+This effect can be attributed to the anti-inflammatory properties of mesenchymal cells.

 If you wish to know about other autoimmune conditions, please click on the link below.